-CH: All in favor of postponing the motion until after lunch indicate by saying, 'Aye".[Few] Those opposed say, 'No' .
-[Everyone]
+CH: All in favor of postponing the motion until after lunch indicate by saying, 'Aye".[Few]

-CH: Motion fails.
+Those opposed say, 'No' .
+[Everyone] CH: Motion fails.

 CH: The question before you now is the motion to refer the main motion to the Finance Committee.
 Is there any discussion?

-CH: All in favor of postponing the motion until after lunch indicate by saying, 'Aye".[Few] Those opposed say, 'No' .
-[Everyone]

-CH: Motion fails.
+CH: All in favor of referring the motion to the Finance Committee, say 'Aye".[Few] Those opposed say, 'No'.
+[Everyone] CH: Motion fails.

 CH: The question before you now is the motion to amend by striking '\$1,500' and inserting '\$2,000'.
 Is there any discussion?

-CH: All in favor of amending the motion indicate by saying, 'Aye".[Few]

-Those opposed say, 'No'.
-[Everyone]

-CH: Motion fails.
+CH: All in favor of amending the motion indicate by saying, 'Aye".[Few] Those opposed say, 'No' .
+[Everyone] CH: Motion fails.